phyclopsphyclops/phyclops.github.io/_posts/2024-10-13-video-plant-signals-geomagnetic-storm.md

 ![](//www.youtube.com/watch?v=NXxLGXdeZsM)

-## All videos on the Geomagentism experiment
+## All videos for the Geomagentism experiment

 Latest:
 #33    https://youtu.be/V9XIdEd4WZY

 Previous:
 #32    https://youtu.be/YxRXxnekUQo
 #31    https://youtu.be/NXxLGXdeZsM